dgraph-io/vlg/notebook/graph-analysis-and-visualization/README.md

 pipenv run juypter lab notebook.ipynb
 ```

-Note, this notebook as associated package installs has been tested with python 3.8 and 3.11.
+Note, this notebook and associated package installs has been tested with python 3.8 and 3.11.